Why Understanding Your Daily Rhythms Is Important

 Photo by Jack B / Unsplash

-Crescent has a new feature called Rhythms that helps you track your body's natural rhythms of sleep, energy, and performance.
-Use it to see how your actions impact how you'll feel for the rest of the day, and to build stability into your daily life.
+Understanding the concept of Circadian Rhythms – your body's natural rhythms of sleep, energy, and performance, can help you better decipher how your actions impact how you'll feel for the rest of the day, and to build stability into your daily life.

 We all want to feel better.
 Less tired, more productive, more focused.
 If you’re here, you’ve likely identified sleep as a key part of your life to improve.
 But you often run into an issue: sleep looks “ok”, or is improving, but you still feel tired.
 In order to help you feel better all day long, we need to look at more than your nights - we need a picture of how you feel 24 hours a day.